 In the event of a medical or other emergency:

-Give as much information as you can, including your name, telephone number, exact location, type of emergency and any other factors that could affect the safety of others.
+Give as much information as you can to 911, including your name, telephone number, exact location including civic number and floor/room number, type of emergency and any other factors that could affect the safety of you or others.

 Someone should stay with the injured person, if it is safe to do so to await assistance from Safety & Security or Emergency Health Services.